FractalScripts/actually-good-overlay-clock/README.md

 - Simply replace the current icon path in the configuration file with the path of your custom icon.
   - Do not use a direct path (e.g. `C:/Users/user/Desktop... etc.`) as that will break the app.
 - If your icon has a lot of color, disable inversion.

+---
+---
+---
+**This is open-source software.**

+You can view and edit the source code for your own private uses.

+You may modify it and redistribute it for free so long as you give credit and link back to [this page](https://github.com/FractalScripts/actually-good-overlay-clock).

+You may **not** redistribute this software as your own and/or sell it for currency.

+This software should remain free and open for all.

+You may use this software for content so long as you give credit and link back to [this page](https://github.com/FractalScripts/actually-good-overlay-clock).

+You may not use this software for any malicious intents or purposes.

+---
+###### © Copyright 2025, FractalScripts